jgchaparro/ZWReader/README.md

 • Translation for every word and character in the article before even reading it.
 • Translation for every paragraph.
 • Separate translation of the characters of the word.
-• Allows dynamic selection of characters to translate.
+• Dynamic selection of characters to translate.
 • Color codes to help searching words.
 • Ignore desired words or characters by adding them to a .txt file.